-There can be no assurance that any of our cell therapies will be eligible for orphan drug designation in the U.S. or in other jurisdictions or that it will obtain orphan drug exclusivity upon approval or that we will not lose orphan drug designation for a fami-cel.
-Inability to obtain orphan drug designation for a specific cell therapy or loss of such designation for a fami-cel in the future would prevent any ability to take a dvantage of the financial benefits associated with orphan drug designation and would preclude us from obtaining marketing exclusivity upon approval, if any.
-Even if we obtain orphan drug exclusivity for a product, that exclusivity may not effectively protect the product from competition because different drugs can be approved for the same condition.
+There can be no assurance that any of our cell therapies will be eligible for orphan drug designation in the U.S. or in other jurisdictions or that it will obtain orphan drug exclusivity upon approval or that we will not lose orphan drug designation for afami-cel.
+Inability to obtain orphan drug designation for a specific cell therapy or loss of such designation for afami-cel in the future would prevent any ability to take advantage of the financial benefits associated with orphan drug exclusivity for a product, that exclusivity may not effectively protect the product from competition because different drugs can be approved for the same condition.